dannisliang/CardboardVR-Leap/README.md

 6. Build & Run!

 ## Implementing Head Tracking
-To implement head tracking in an existing project, simply add the `UDPReceive` script to your scene, then the `FaceTrackMovement` script to your camera.
+To implement head tracking in an existing project, simply add the `Client` script to your scene, then the `FaceTrackMovement` script to your camera.

 ## Implementing Leap Hand Tracking
 Add the Leap VR Camera Control script to your camera, then add the `LeapSpace` prefab as a child to your camera (or simply copy it from one of the example scenes).